Ko5quer/To-do-list/README.md

     - Make sure **C++** is selected as the language.
     - Name the project (e.g., `ToDoListApp`), and choose a location.
     - Click **Create**.
+    - or run the "To Do List.sln" using visual studio

 - **Add `ToDoList.cpp` to the project**:
     - Right-click on the **Source Files** folder in the **Solution Explorer** panel.